360 video of the NCMA conservation lab with interactive hotspots highlighting scientific processes used to...view 360 video

 - Answer quizzes embedded in the VR experience to practice scientific inquiry and make connections between science and art

 Appropriate for grades 9-12 in visual arts, science, and technology classrooms.
-Available to a limited number of NC schools!
-Sign up today to receive:
+Participants receive:

 - 30 VR headsets to use during the program